How often you should install new air filters might depend on the following:

 - Air pollution levels and construction around the house

-For basic 1"–3" air filters, manufacturers often direct you to change them every 30–60 days.
-If you suffer from light to moderate allergies, you could get a better air filter or replace them even more regularly.
+For basic 1"–3" air filters, manufacturers typically direct you to get new ones every 30–60 days.
+If you suffer from light to moderate allergies, you could get a better air filter or get new ones even more frequently.

-Or, if you live a more country area or less occupied residence (like a vacation residence) and there are a reduced number of cars around, each year may be often enough.
+Or, if you live a more rural area or less occupied residence (like a vacation house) and there are not as many cars around, each year may be often enough.

-Here are averages that could help you know how frequently you should replace the air filter at your house:
+Here are averages that could help you know how regularly you should replace the air filter at your house:

 - Vacation home or single occupant and no pets or allergies: every 6–12 months